Solidarity Tax Credit and Direct Deposit – TurboTax Takes Care of Both

 Have legal status (Canadian citizen, permanent resident, refugee, etc.)

-If you have a spouse, only one of you can claim the tax credit.
+If you have a spouse who normally lives with you, only one of you can claim the tax credit.

 This refundable tax credit is deposited directly into your bank account once a month.